dannmurr/N-body-problem/README.md

 # N-body-problem
-Concurrent programs for n-body problem\n
+Concurrent programs for n-body problem

 Programming project for ID1217 at KTH